Dadangdut33/Speech-Translate/README.md

 > [!NOTE]
 > The prebuilt binary is shipped with CUDA 11.8, so it will only work with GPU that has CUDA 11.8 compatibility.
 If your GPU is not compatible, you can try [installation as module](#as-a-module) or [from git](#From-Git) below.

-1. Download the [latest release](https://github.com/Dadangdut33/Speech-Translate/releases/latest) (There are 2 versions, CPU and GPU)
+1. Download the [latest release](https://github.com/Dadangdut33/Speech-Translate/releases/latest) (There are 2 versions, CPU and GPU/CUDA)
 2. Install/extract the downloaded file
 3. Run the program
 4. Set the settings to your liking